-I'm a Ph.D.
-Candidate at the Berkeley School of Information where I focus on social media behavior, happiness and well-being, and behavioral economics.
-My training includes experimental and survey methods, user experience research, usability testing, and communications.
+I recently completed a Ph.D. at the Berkeley School of Information, focusing on social media behavior, happiness and well-being, and behavioral economics.
+My training includes quantitative experimental and survey methods, user experience research, usability testing, and communications.
 Prior to Berkeley, I worked at Google in Washington, D.C. for three years and before that went to Stanford University for my Bachelor's degree in Public Policy.
 I love to think about design and its behavioral consequences.
 Email me.

-My dissertation looks at the use of social media 'Big Data' to make inferences about the human experience—our emotions, opinions and so on—examining opportunities and limitations.
-I am founding director of the Center for Technology, Society & Policy, a new research institution within the School of Information, and I recently completed work on a study of graduate student well-being at Berkeley, which was covered in Bloomberg, Quartz and The Chronicle of Higher Education and is now being expanded to all ten University of California campuses.
+My dissertation, Emotion in Social Media, looks at issues of emotional experience and expression in social media, and examines the use of social media ‘Big Data’ to make inferences about emotional life.
+I am founding director of the Center for Technology, Society & Policy, a new research institution within the School of Information, and during my Ph.D. completed a study of graduate student well-being at Berkeley, which was covered in Bloomberg, Quartz and The Chronicle of Higher Education and has since been expanded to all ten University of California campuses.
 In 2012, I interned with Facebook's user experience research team.
-I’m also a big fan of the civic entrepreneurship space, and work on a small civic engagement startup with some of my colleagues.
+I’m also a big fan of civic entrepreneurship, and have worked on a small civic engagement startup with colleagues.
 My dissertation research is funded in part by the Center for Long-Term Cybersecurity, and my thesis advisor is Steven Weber.
 To stay balanced, I sing and swim.

 Much of my previous work experience is listed on LinkedIn.

-My advisor and I have taught Applied Behavioral Economics together for three years, and I lecture, lead class discussions and shape the course design and syllabus (Fall 2013, Fall 2014, Fall 2015).
+My advisor and I taught Applied Behavioral Economics together for three years, and I lectured, led class discussions and shaped the course design and syllabus (Fall 2013, Fall 2014, Fall 2015).
 In 2014, I also initiated a Research Track, aimed at helping Ph.D. and research-oriented Master's students gain more practice in designing and conducting independent research projects.
 I've also served as the teaching assistant for Information Law & Policy (Fall 2012, Spring 2014) and Information Visualization & Presentation (Spring 2013).

 At CITRIS in January 2013, I spoke about how we might move beyond simple "approve" and "disapprove" measures of opinion and present the public's views with more of the nuance and complexity it has.
 In October 2015, I was also on the radio talking about how Americans are coming out in increasing numbers on Facebook.